terraform-ibm-modules/terraform-ibm-toolkit-vpc-gateways/README.md

 # IBM Cloud VPC Public Gateway

 Terraform module to provision public gateways for an existing VPC instance.
 Public gateways are restricted to having a single gateway per zone, which means no more than three gateways can be created.
-If fewer than three zones are required then the `subnet_count` can be set to the appropriate value.
+This module will always create one gateway in each zone (three gateways total).

 ## Software dependencies